andresblanco06/Sub1GHz-Closet-Automation/controller_box/README.md

-TI 15.4-Stack Sensor OAD Off-Chip Example
+TI 15.4-Stack Sensor OAD On-Chip Example
 ===================================

 Example Summary
 ---------------

-The Sensor OAD Off-Chip example application demonstrates how to implement a sensor network device using TI 15.4-Stack with the Off-Chip OAD configuration.
+The Sensor OAD On-Chip example application demonstrates how to implement a sensor network device using TI 15.4-Stack with the On-Chip OAD configuration.
 TI 15.4-Stack based star network consists of two types of logical devices: the PAN-Coordinator and the network devices (e.g. the Collector and Sensor applications respectively).

 The PAN-Coordinator is the device that starts the network and allows other devices to join the network.
 The network devices join the network through and always communicate with the PAN-Coordinator.
 The Linux Collector application is required to perform an OAD to sensor devices on the 15.4 network.
 Linux example applications for the external host (AM335x + MAC Coprocessor) are located in the [**TI 15.4-Stack Gateway SDK**](http://www.ti.com/tool/ti-15.4-stack-gateway-linux-sdk).

-In the Off-Chip OAD configuration, the application image running from the internal flash receives and stores the OAD update image onto the external flash.
+The difference between Off-Chip and On-Chip OAD is that in case of Off-Chip OAD, the application image running from the internal flash receives and stores the OAD update image onto the external flash.
 Subsequently when the OAD transfer is complete, the image is copied over the application image internal flash and ran.

-The external flash also contains a factory backup image to revert to in case of corruption to the user application.
-The factory image is not required to be a 15.4 image and can be of any networking stack.
-More information of using a BLE factory image to perform an OAD of a 15.4 image is described the section "Reverting to Factory Image"
+In case of On-Chip OAD, there is another "always present/needed" persistent image along with the application image on the internal flash.
+When OAD process is started, the device boots into the persistent application context.
+It is the persistent application which receives the image update and overwrites the existing On-Chip application image.
+After OAD completes, if all checks including CRC and sign verification passes, the device boots into the new updated image - else, it boots back into the persistent application and requires a new OAD to be done.

 > The project names for CC1352 and CC2652 platforms are referred to as CC13x2 or CC26x2.
 Replace x with either **1** or **5** depending on the specific wireless MCU being used.